sm43/news-demo/README.md

 There is GitHub workflow set up which build an image and push to ghcr whenever there is code changes.

 To deploy on a kubernetes cluster, you can just use the following command

+Sign up for a [News API account](https://newsapi.org/register) and get your free API key and update the confgimap in k8s dir and then apply

 ```yaml
   kubectl apply -f k8s/
 ```